Action on Empty Homes

-The Empty Homes Agency was established in 1992 by Antony Fletcher with assistance from Serge Lourie as a registered charity in England that works to help people create homes from empty properties and campaigns for more empty homes to be brought into use for the benefit of those in housing need.
+The Action on Empty Homes was established in 1992 as the Empty Homes Agency by Antony Fletcher with assistance from Serge Lourie as a registered charity in England that works to help people create homes from empty properties and campaigns for more empty homes to be brought into use for the benefit of those in housing need.
 In 2010 it changed its operational name to Empty Homes.
 The founding director was Bob Lawrence.
 In 2018 it changed its name to Action on Empty Homes.

 The charity

 The Empty Homes Agency is a charitable industrial and provident society, as well as a charitable housing association, and a member of the National Federation of Housing.
 It is a registered charity in England, No. 27697R, but is registered under the Industrial and Provident Societies Act 1965 and thus not registered with the Charity Commission.

 Will McMahon was appointed as Director in May 2018.

 Publications

 The charity publishes year statistics on the number of empty homes in England.
 In 2018 Action on Empty Homes estimated that there were 216,000 empty homes in the UK, the highest level for a decade.
 The charity has also put out numerous publications on how to bring empty properties back into use, for both owners as well as members of the public.